 - Remove the plastic sewer hose from the capped storage tube (see Figure 1).
-The hose has been compressed for storage but will extend as needed. - 2.
-Place sewer line over the termination fitting and secure by tightening the "C" type clamp (see Figure 7).
+The hose has been compressed for storage but will extend as needed.
+Plastic sewer hose is not furnished by the manufacturer. - Place sewer line over the termination fitting and secure by tightening the "C" type clamp (see Figure 7).